Sectional monodromy groups of projective curves

 \section{Introduction}

 Let $K$ be an algebraically closed field.
 Consider an integral nondegenerate proper curve $X$ in the projective space $\PP^r$ over $K$.
 Choose coordinates $x_0, ..., x_r$ on $\PP^r$.
 Extend scalars from $K$ to $L=K(t_1, ...,t_r)$ and consider the subscheme $Z \subset \PP^r_{L}$ given by the intersection of $X_{L}$ with the hyperplane $x_0 + t_1x_1+ ... + t_rx_r=0$.
 The scheme $Z$ is the spectrum of a finite separable extension $M$ of $L$ (see Lemma~\ref{irreducible}).
 The Galois group $G$ of the Galois closure of $M$ over $L$ is our main object of interest and will be referred to as the \slantsf{sectional monodromy group}.
+One can think of $G$ geometrically as the monodromy of the hyperplane section $H \cap X$ as the hyperplane $H$ varies.
 A folklore result is the following.

 \begin{proposition}[see Remark~\ref{introzero}] Assume that the characteristic of $K$ is zero.
 Let $d$ be the degree of $X$.
 Then $G \cong S_d$. \end{proposition}